Brett Mitchell: Guest conducting

 In May 2025, with less than 24 hours’ notice, Mr. Mitchell stepped in for his subscription debut with the New York Philharmonic, leading three performances of Kevin Puts’s The Brightness of Light featuring soprano Renée Fleming and baritone Rod Gilfry, followed by the complete score of Maurice Ravel’s Daphnis et Chloé featuring the New York Philharmonic Chorus.

 In recent seasons, Mitchell has also guest conducted the Cleveland Orchestra, Dallas Symphony Orchestra, Detroit Symphony Orchestra, Edmonton Symphony Orchestra, Fort Worth Symphony Orchestra,Houston Symphony, Indianapolis Symphony Orchestra, Los Angeles Philharmonic, Milwaukee Symphony Orchestra, Minnesota Orchestra, National Symphony Orchestra, New Zealand Symphony Orchestra, North Carolina Symphony, Oregon Symphony, Rochester Philharmonic Orchestra, ROCO, Saint Paul Chamber Orchestra, San Antonio Symphony, San Francisco Symphony, Tulsa Symphony, and Vancouver Symphony Orchestra.
 Recent summer festival appearances include the Grant Park Music Festival, National Repertory Orchestra, Strings Music Festival, Sarasota Music Festival, Texas Music Festival, and Interlochen Center for the Arts.
 Mitchell regularly collaborates with the world's leading soloists, including Rudolf Buchbinder, Kirill Gerstein, James Ehnes, Augustin Hadelich, Leila Josefowicz, and Alisa Weilerstein.

 Mitchell made his European debut in 2004 in a series of three concerts with Romania's Brașov Philharmonic (to which he returned in February 2009), and made his Latin American debut in 2005 with the OFUNAM in Mexico City as part of the Eduardo Mata Conducting Competition.

 Pianist

 In June 2020, at the height of the COVID-19 pandemic, Mitchell began recording videos at the piano from his home and releasing them via his YouTube channel.
 He has since released hundreds of videos, with a particular focus on original arrangements of film music, many presented in synchronization with the original, corresponding clips.
 Mitchell has also used this outlet to present his own works as a composer, including several pieces written for his children upon their births in 2021 and 2024.

+In November 2025, in recognition of his "distinguished career in music and outstanding commitment and loyalty to the Steinway piano," Mitchell was named a Steinway Artist by Steinway & Sons.